metal roofs

 1. Longevity Due to Concept Fasteners

 Generally, metal roofing sheets last longer than shingles and other roofing materials.
-What seems to be their major problem over time is their exposed fasteners.
+What seems to be their major problem over time is the vulnerability of the exposed fastener systems.
 Thankfully, standing seam metal roofing panels are designed to counter this problem.

 Visible fasteners suffer wear and tear over time due to moisture and water penetration causing the metal panels to rust.
 With no visible fasteners, the standing seam roofing panels will last much longer if installed properly and maintained well.